scanpay/woocommerce-scanpay/readme.txt

 Please follow the steps in the installation and configuration guide: https://docs.scanpay.dk/modules/woocommerce

 == Changelog ==

+= 1.3.15 =
+Fixed crash if autocapture was empty.

 = 1.3.14 =
 Refined autocapture option.